Ziellos05/Ziellos05/README.md

 - 👋 Hi, I’m Roland Ortega, my nickname is @Ziellos05.
 - 🌱 I’m currently learning ...
 Javascrip and MERN stack.
 - 💞️ I’m looking to collaborate on ...
-The proyect of my team in MisionTic 2022.
+The proyect of my team in MisionTIC 2022.
 - 📫 I’m in Linkedin: https://www.linkedin.com/in/roland-andrés-ortega-ayala/

 Mi published websites: